-My latest is this beguiling Lemony Garbanzo Kale Salad with Tuna, a main dish salad packed with protein and green goodness that takes a star turn at dinner and, with leftovers, an encore for lunch the next day.
+As a main dish salad packed with protein and green goodness, it takes a star turn at dinner.
+Leftovers make an encore for lunch the next day, for whoever gets up early enough to snag them for the lunch tote.

 My daughter, who I have nicknamed Krazy for Kale, is addicted to this.
-“Mom, always, ALWAYS have this in the refrigerator,” she intoned the other night, as she was packing her lunch with it for the next day.
+“Mom, always, ALWAYS have this in the refrigerator,” she intoned one night as she was packing her lunch with it for the next day.

 Of all the addictions in the world, to have your teenager besotted with kale salad ranks right up there as most coveted.
 EVER!